helske/bssm/README.md

 Current Status
 ==========================================================================
-Under heavy development.
+Under development.
 You can install the latest development version by using the devtools package:

 ```R
 install.packages("devtools")